Waterways Commerce Cutter

 How is the Coast Guard working to sustain and update its inland ATON capability?

 The Coast Guard established the Waterways Commerce Cutter (WCC) Program to replace the capability provided by the inland tender fleet.
 The program partnered with the Naval Sea Systems Command to conduct an independent alternatives analysis to evaluate materiel and non-materiel solutions to meet mission needs within cost and schedule constraints.
-Additionally, the WCC Program released nine requests for information to conduct market research and has conducted engineering trade studies and design analysis, including development of indicative designs.
+Additionally, the WCC Program released 11 requests for information to conduct market research and conducted engineering trade studies and design analysis, including development of indicative designs.

-The Coast Guard plans to acquire 16 river buoy tenders, 11 inland construction tenders and three inland buoy tenders.
-The new tenders will have greater endurance, speed and deck load capacity than their predecessors.
+The Coast Guard plans to acquire 16 River Buoy Tenders, 11 Inland Construction Tenders and three Inland Buoy Tenders.
+The new tenders will have greater endurance, speed, and deck load capacity than their predecessors.
 The ships will also feature improved habitability and will accommodate mixed-gender crews.